xuhaibahmad/xuhaibahmad.github.io/_posts/2016-12-17-10-libraries-to-speed-up-your-android-development-part-1.markdown

 > `findViewById()` <br/> `setOnClickListener(this)` <br/>

 How many times do you have to write this code in a single project?
 A year ago, a single `Activity` (with a complex UI) in one of my projects had about 150 lines of only this code (along with some default value settings).
-Out of embarrassment, I decided to move this code into it's own method `setComponents()` to make it look.. well.. ***less embarrassing*** \*cough\*
+Out of embarrassment, I decided to move this code out from `onCreate` method to into it's own method `setComponents()` and hide it somewhere near the end of the class.
+Why? to make it look.. well.. *less embarrassing* \*cough\*

 Few months back, I got to work on that project again.
 First of all, I took a fair share of time to laugh at that mess.
 I ended up replacing most of the UI related boilerplate with [ButterKnife](http://jakewharton.github.io/butterknife/){:target="_blank"} and the code count of that particular `Activity` came down to somewhere around 900 from 1700+.
 Image what affect this small changed made to the entire project.